antoniofractuous/MEAN-stack-angular/README.md

 - `private-key`: Is a variable in cryptography that is used with an algorithm to encrypt and decrypt data.
 Private keys should only be shared with the key's generator or parties authorized to decrypt the data.

 - `username`: The Linux distribution that you are using.
+In this case we are using "Ubuntu".

 - `ipv4`: Is the public IP of your EC2 instance.
 It is the underlying technology that makes it possible for us to connect our devices to the web.

 **NOTE**: *You can either use your EC2 instance's public ip address or DNS name.*

+## Updating your EC2 Instance
- So, once we SSH into our EC2 instance, we update the list of available packages:
+ So, once we SSH into our EC2 instance we update the list of available packages:

 `sudo apt update`

-We install newer version of the packages we have:
+Then we install a newer version of the packages we have:

 `sudo apt upgrade`

-### **Installing Node.js**
+## Installing Node.js

 We will be using Node.js to set up the Express routes and AngularJS controllers so we run:

 `sudo apt install nodejs -y`

-### Installing MongoDB
+## Installing MongoDB

 MongoDB stores our data in JSON-like documents.